aboutcode-org/scancode-toolkit/docs/source/rst_snippets/core_options.rst

 --reindex-licenses       Force a check and possible reindexing of the
                          cached license index.

+--additional-license-directory PATH

+          Include paths to directories containing additional licenses and rules to use in license detection.
+This can be used multiple times for multiple directories.

 --from-json              Load codebase from an existing JSON scan

 --max-in-memory INTEGER  Maximum number of files and directories scan